-Aquamarine Solar Project
+Solar Blue Project

-The approximately 1,825-acre Project Site located southeast of Avenal Cutoff Road in west-central Kings County, and is centered on the intersection of Laurel Avenue and the 25th Avenue alignment.
-The project site is virtually level with elevations ranging from a high of 228 feet above mean sea level (amsl) at the western site boundary to a low of 205 feet amsl at the southeast corner.
-The project site is located in the Westhaven and Huron U.S. Geological Survey (USGS)
+The approximately 1,895-acre Project Site located southeast of Avenal Cutoff Road in west-central Kings County, and is south of the intersection of Laurel Avenue and the 25th Avenue alignment and occurs on both sides of 25th Avenue.
+The Solar Blue project site is virtually level with elevations ranging from a high of 230 feet above mean sea level (amsl) at the northwest corner of the site to a low of 200 feet amsl at the southeast corner.
+The project site is located in the